jorgeignaciogc/LevySupSim.jl/README.md

 ### Notes: StableSupremum
 This distributions' implementation relies on a recent paper by the authors of the package.
 See the article for details at:
-Jorge I. González Cázares and Aleksandar Mijatović and Gerónimo Uribe Bravo, *Geometrically convergent simulation of the extrema of Lévy Processes* (2018).
+Jorge I. González Cázares and Aleksandar Mijatović and Gerónimo Uribe Bravo, *Geometrically convergent simulation of the extrema of Lévy Processes*, arXiv:1810.11039v1 (2018).

 ## Example: Barrier Option + NIG
 Consider the payoff